Bureau of Economic Analysis, Commerce.

 Executive Order 12866

-This proposed rule does not contain policies with Federalism implications sufficient to warrant preparation of a Federalism Assessment under E.O.
+This final rule does not contain policies with federalism implications sufficient to warrant preparation of a federalism assessment under E.O.
 13132.

 Paperwork Reduction Act